header

 Players whom cannot finish a hole, i.e. for a lost ball/s or ball lost in the rough or too many shots in a bunker can declare a maximum score for that hole and keep playing in the round, the maximum scores are Par 3 = 7, Par 4 = 8 and Par 5 = 9.
 You must declare that you are entering a maximum score for that hole and enter the appropriate score.

-Match play is a hole-by-hole contest; think of it as 18 one-hole contests.
+Match play is a hole-by-hole contest; based on your handicap for that hole, think of it as 18 one-hole contests.
 The winner is the player who wins the most holes.
 When a player is more holes up than there are holes remaining to play, he wins.
 This means that matches can end before the 18th hole or they can go beyond 18 until a winner is decided.
 Match play even allows for ties.
 In those cases, a halved match results in each team being awarded a half point.

 7. Club Members Badge